achrysaetos/betterNEWS/README.md

 # News App

-One place for all your news.
+One place for all the news you follow.
 Built with Node, MongoDB, React, ChakraUI, and GraphQL.

 Integrates with Puppeteer to **scrape general news headlines** from any current site (currently scraping Hacker News and Tech Crunch, as examples).